2.1 Ethics in practice

 (Source: Adapted from Evans and Leigh, 2010)

-Further information on the ethics of bribery can be found in the Guardian article The BAE files.and the newspaper’s investigations into BAE Systems and bribery,
+Further information on the ethics of bribery can be found in the Guardian article ‘Bribery and disruption: British companies fuel corruption in Africa’ [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] and the newspaper’s investigations into BAE Systems and bribery, The BAE files.

 The first step identified by Marsden (2007), recognising and describing moral issues, can be applied to this example which raises a number of moral issues.